 Finally, you will do a chin tuck (or retraction) with neck extension.
 This doesn’t have to be a big movement, and if you already have dizziness issues, you might want to hold off on this one.

-My favorite daily exercise for easy neck pain relief is a chin tuck.
-It’s great for the neck, shoulder, it can help relieve headaches, and it can even help correct posture.
-Chin tucks are not only a great neck pain relief exercise, but they are also a great stretch for the neck as well.
+My favorite exercise for Neck Pain Relief is a chin tuck.
+It’s great for the neck and shoulder, it can help relieve headaches, and it can also help correct posture.

 The number one myth about shoulder arthritis is the belief that exercise makes the condition worse.
 However, research has shown that regular exercise can significantly alleviate shoulder arthritis pain and enhance overall joint function.